New Testament: Rulers & Officials

 Approximately 43 references

-Dynasty of Roman client-kings over Judea.
-Key figures: (1) Herod the Great — rebuilt the Temple, massacred the infants of Bethlehem.
-(2) Herod Antipas — beheaded John the Baptist, mocked Jesus at his trial.
-(3) Herod Agrippa I — killed James the apostle, was struck dead by an angel (Acts 12).
-(4) Herod Agrippa II — heard Paul's defense (Acts 25–26).
-The reference count includes all.
+The name covers a dynasty of Roman client-kings spanning the New Testament period.
+Herod the Great rebuilt the Temple and massacred the infants of Bethlehem.
+His son Herod Antipas beheaded John the Baptist and mocked Jesus at his trial.
+Herod Agrippa I killed James the apostle, then died struck down by an angel (Acts 12).
+Herod Agrippa II heard Paul's defense before Festus (Acts 25–26).
+The reference count spans all of them.

 Key references: Acts 4:27, Acts 12:1, Acts 12:6, Acts 12:11, Acts 12:19, Acts 12:21, Acts 13:1, Acts 23:35, Luke 1:5, Luke 3:1 (and 30 more)